crispthinking/PdqHash/README.md

 ### Shoutouts

-The interpretation of images relies on the fantastic work by the team at SkiaSharp, and the video processing relies on the great contributions provided by FFMPEG.
+The interpretation of images relies on the fantastic work by the at [SkiaSharp](https://github.com/mono/SkiaSharp), and the video processing relies on the great contributions provided by [FFMpeg.Core](https://github.com/rosenbjerg/FFMpegCore).

 ### Contributors